Elorm-t/alx-low_level_programming/0x08-recursion/README.md

 Task 1 - Why is it so important to dream: A function that prints a string in reverse.

 Task 2 - Dreams feel real when we're in them: A function that returns the length of a string.

+Task 3 - You mustn't be afraid to dream a little bigger, darling: A function that returns the factorial of a given number.